North Korea travel guide

 The Foreign and Commonwealth Office (FCO) advise against all but essential travel to North Korea (DPRK).

-The level of tension on the Korean peninsula remains high due to a series of North Korean nuclear and missile tests, including two intercontinental ballistic missile tests in July 2017 and one in November 2017, two nuclear tests in 2016 and one in September 2017.
+The level of tension on the Korean peninsula grew considerably in 2017 due to a series of North Korean nuclear and missile tests, including two intercontinental ballistic missile tests in July 2017 and one in November 2017, two nuclear tests in 2016 and one in September 2017.

-Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments.
-But there remains a threat of further missile or nuclear tests, which could lead to further instability in the region.
+Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments, as well as between North Korea and the United States.
+During the inter-Korean summit on 27 April, leaders of the two countries agreed to take steps to decrease tensions, committed to work toward the goal of denuclearisation, and pledged to agree a peace treaty to formally end the Korean War by the end of 2018.
+On 21 April, North Korea announced a halt to nuclear and ballistic missile testing.
+However, in the past, similar periods of diplomatic engagement have failed to be sustained, leading to further missile or nuclear tests, and a return to instability in the region.
 Tensions usually rise around the time of the regular South Korean-US military exercises, notably those held in spring and autumn.

 While daily life in the capital city Pyongyang may appear calm, the security situation in North Korea can change with little notice and with no advance warning of possible actions by the North Korean authorities.
 This poses significant risks to British visitors and residents.